 The following day we met the design team.
 Rubin Helmin was Husky’s Chief Designer and he explained how important the Army contract was to the factory, patiently talked me through the engineering and was at pains to stress that the joy of the concept was that it required virtually nothing new in the way of fresh tooling or R&D. Clever though the new ‘box was, it was a real “garden shed” effort which would have horrified the Japanese.

-The army bike was built in Husky’s race shop.
-This was a tiny affair for a factory which lived and died by its racing success and again reflected the fact that the Swedish factory really had its back against the wall.
+The Army bike was built in Husky’s race shop.
+This was a tiny affair for a factory which lived and died by its racing success and, again, reflected the fact that the Swedish factory really had its back against the wall.
 There is another anecdote which might bring a smile to modern readers.
-I was introduced to a young man with a smile which almost split his face.
-He was building a 250cc Husky motocrosser which I was told he was going to race in GPs.
-At night, he slept on the floor of his van which was covered with ice and snow.
+I was introduced to a young man with a smile that almost split his face.
+He was building a 250cc Husky motocrosser, which I was told he was going to race in GPs.
+At night, he slept on the floor of his van, which was covered with ice and snow.
 Husqvarna’s primary sponsorship was to give him limitless food in the works canteen.
 The young man was Hakan Carlquist and he went on to be the 1979 World Champion.
-30 years ago, there were very, very few celebrity bike racers!
+Thirty years ago, there were very, very few celebrity bike racers!

 That night, Norbert took me out to dinner.
-The Husky team drank my alcohol allowance and I sipped water and listened to stories which, even today, are wholly unprintable.
+The Husky team drank my alcohol allowance as I sipped water and listened to stories which, even today, are wholly unprintable.

 If nothing else, the Swedes could hold their drink and in the cold, dawn light I was heading out in a Husqvarna van to try out the new bike with Husky R&D staff as fresh as daisies.
-We arrived somewhere deep in the countryside with an arctic wind blowing and the thermometer showing a brisk minus 15 centigrade.
+We arrived somewhere deep in the countryside with an arctic wind blowing and the thermometer showing a brisk -15 degrees Celsius (5° F).